opensafely/documentation/docs/actions-scripts.md

 | Images | `.png`, `.jpeg`, `.svgz` |
 | Reports | `.html`, `.pdf` |

+#### File size restrictions

-Additionally, there is a maximum file size of 32MB, in order to a) limit the amount of data that can be accessed via Level 4, and b) to ensure review of an output is tractable for reviewers.
+There is a maximum file size of 32 MB to:

+* limit the amount of data that can be accessed via Level 4
+* allow a thorough review of the outputs in a reasonable time

 ## Execution environments